Ferry fares across Scotland will increase by 10% from next year, the Scottish Government has said.

 “So the announcement of a 10% hike in ticket prices will feel like another slap in the face to them.

-The usual ferry has been out of service for most of the year due to maintenance, and the replacement has also been pulled for its usual repairs.
+The route between Ardrossan in Ayrshire and the Isle of Arran has faced consistent disruption in recent months, with the usual ferry out of service for most of the year due to maintenance and the replacement also being pulled for its usual repairs.

 Follow STV News on WhatsApp